C2SM/icon-vis/README.md

 After creating the virtual environment and installing the requirements, the environment only needs to be activated for future usage.
 Make sure that the path is exported to ```~/miniconda3/bin```.

 ### Run scripts on jupyter kernel
+If you have jupyter notebook installed, you can run the ipython scripts (.ipynb) by opening ```jupyter notebook``` after sourcing your _psyplot_ environment.
+For Piz Daint please follow the instructions below.

 **Piz Daint**

 For running the ipython scripts on Piz Daint, create a psyplot-kernel with: